Aware-Health-GmbH/backend-coding-challenge/README.md

 - `POST /appointments`: Create a new appointment.
 - `PUT /appointments/:id`: Update an existing appointment by ID.
 - `DELETE /appointments/:id`: Delete an existing appointment by ID.
-- `GET /appointments/:id/results`: Retrieve a list of all results for a specific appointment.

 ### Results Microservice